netaisllc/elm-by-example-reskinned/README.md

 This projects is a single-page app implemented with Elm.

-You'll note it's not a very _good_ Elm app, rather it's a very _first_ Elm app.
-So it is full of anti-patterns and confusing technique.
+You'll note it's not a very _good_ Elm app, rather it's a very _first_ Elm app  chock full of anti-patterns and confused technique.

 For that I apologize, but we are all beginners at the start, except for maybe EvanCz (the 'force' behind Elm lang).